Tour the Salt Flats in Bolivia

 How to Get There

-Perhaps the best option of all is to catch a short flight from La Paz to the small airport at Uyuni, recently extended for the mining industry, and which also serves tourism.
-A flight takes less than two hours and brings the Salar De Uyuni salt flats into much more convenient reach.
-However, it is also this development that hastens the tourism torrent.
-Now is a very good time to visit the Salar De Uyuni salt flats; while they are still relatively pristine and under-visited.
+If you are short on time, catch a flight from La Paz to Uyuni, which only takes less than two hours.
+Now is a good time to visit the Salar De Uyuni salt flats, as they are still relatively pristine and under-visited.

 Get the Best out of Salar De Uyuni